 Over the years, psychologists have posed many questions about the way that we make decisions.
 They have also attempted to answer those questions with theories and schools of thought that may be quite different than the theories that came before.
 Psychology is an ever-evolving science, but the lessons of the past are still considered important to learn – which is why you might be taking a test or quiz on the Stimulus Response Theory of Learning!

 What Is Thorndike’s Stimulus Response Theory of Learning?

 Stimulus Response Theory was proposed by Edward Thorndike, who believed that learning boils down to two things: stimulus, and response.
 In Pavlov’s famous experiment, the “stimulus” was food, and the “response” was salivation.
 He believed that all learning depended on the strength of the relationship between the stimulus and the response.

 If that relationship was strong, the response was likely to occur when the stimulus was presented.
 In order to elicit a specific response to a specific stimulus, you had to strengthen its relationship in one of a few ways.
 This is where Pavlov’s experiment comes in.

 When you think of behaviorism, you may think of Pavlov’s dog.
 This experiment is one of the most famous experiments in the history of psychology.
 It is also some of the strongest evidence for theories that fall under the larger category of Stimulus Response (S-R) Theory.
 Stimulus Response Theories attempts to explain the ways that human beings behave.
-Although these theories, and behaviorism as a whole, are not the forefront of modern psychology, they still serve as an important lesson about why we believe the things we believe about decision-making, behavior, and human nature.
+These theories, and behaviorism as a whole, are not the forefront of modern psychology.
+Still, they still serve as an important lesson about why we believe the things we believe about decision-making, behavior, and human nature.

 Let’s look at three concepts that Thorndike developed while explaining the Stimulus-Response Theory of Learning: Law of Effect, Law of Exercise, and Law of Readiness.